BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 - Can be organized into sub-folders by logical categorization (feature, page, etc...)

 ## [Rules of Templates](#rules-of-templates)
-Templates are a way to ensure that the Pages of your app are consistent.
+A **template** is a way to ensure that the Pages of your app are consistent.
 They handle creating the layout, and make it easy to know where specific areas of content or functionality need to go.
 There are a number of ways to create templates.
 I prefer having a single component that takes other components a props, and slots those prop-children into layout-specific markup:

 - It facilitates the layout of multiple organisms
 - Can have its own markup & styles.